Appointment of the Chief Executive Officer

 Personal qualities

-The following criteria are considered essential and will be identified through the interview, application and reference.
+The following criteria are essential and will be identified through the interview, application and reference.

 • Has integrity and self-awareness.